 Note: If a Product Disclosure Statement covers both a MySuper product and another superannuation product, both definitions of switching fee must be included.

+Transaction costs (net)

+Transaction costs (net) relate to the costs associated with acquiring or disposing of assets, other than costs that have been recovered by the superannuation entity charging buy-sell spreads.

 Division 5—Example of annual fees and costs